dkandalov/dkandalov.github.io/micro-blog.md

 permalink: /micro-blog/
 ---

+#### 2025/02/07
+Awesome talk by [Andrei Pangin](https://twitter.com/AndreiPangin) ["A Simple Approach to the Advanced JVM Profiling"](https://www.youtube.com/watch?v=TDpbt4thECc).
+Lots of profiling on the JVM wisdom and reasons why [async-profiler](https://github.com/async-profiler/async-profiler) is the best tool in town (I just wish it had more regular releases 🙏)

 #### 2025/02/04
 Random idea: integrate LLM into a disassembler to make the code somewhat readable even if it was obfuscated.
 Or observe program behaviour at runtime and generate source code that could reproduce the behaviour 🤔